There will be a new twist to the opening of the Royal City Farmers Market winter season at the River Market.

 1. ‘Who Wears Glasses’ by Ana Galan

 In this hilarious early reader safari animals talk about why they love their glasses.
 Each of the animals has their own style.
-Some are serious, some are cool, a
+Some are serious, some are cool, and some are just plain silly!

 2. ‘The Princess Who Wore Glasses’ by Laura Hertzfeld Katz